Disentangling Popularity and Quality: An Edge Classification Approach for Fair Recommendation: Our proposed method

 \subsection{Disentangled popularity and quality}

 Not all items that fall into the long tail part of the item degree distribution are wrongly discriminated against by popularity bias.
 Some of these items simply do not have the necessary quality to be recommended by recommender systems.
 Therefore, we must categorize long-tail items in terms of quality and distinguish between popularity bias that causes high-quality items to be ignored and bias that filters out low-quality items.
-For this purpose, we use a combination of the baseline estimation method and the degree of nodes (here, items) to identify low-quality items.
+For this purpose, we use a combination of the baseline estimation~\cite{riccif2011handbook} method and the degree of nodes (here, items) to identify low-quality items.
 The baseline estimation method is as follows:

-where $b_{ui}$ is the baseline estimation for user $u$'s rating on item $i$, $\mu$ is the average rating over all items, and $b_{u}$ and $b_{i}$ indicate the observed deviations of user $u$ and item $i$, respectively.
+where $b_{ui}$ is the baseline estimation for user $u$'s rating on item $i$, $\mu$ is the average rating over all items, and $b_{u}$ and $b_{i}$ indicate the observed deviations of user $u$ and item $i$, respectively and are defined as:

+where $\bar{r}_{u}$ is the average rating given by user $u$ and $\bar{r}_{i}$ is the average rating received by item $i$~\cite{riccif2011handbook}.
 For each edge $(u, i) \in E$, we calculate the baseline estimation and determine the difference between this value and the score given by user $u$ to item $i$, which we call the error.
 Specifically, we subtract the baseline estimation from the actual score.
 A positive number indicates that user $u$ is interested in item $i$, as the score is higher than the baseline estimation based on $\mu$, $b_u$, and $b_i$.
 Conversely, a negative number indicates a relative lack of interest.
 After calculating the baseline estimation, we remove the edge $(u, i)$ from the adjacency matrix if less than two-thirds of users have given a positive score to item $i$ and if item $i$ has a degree of less than $\gamma$.
-In general, we set $\gamma$ to $20$, but we study the effect of this hyperparameter in Section \ref{sec:gamma_effect}
+In general, we set $\gamma$ to $20$, but we study the effect of this hyperparameter in Section~\ref{sec:gamma_effect}.

 It is crucial to emphasize that not all popularity is inherently negative.
 Distinguishing between quality and popularity allows us to remove noise from the graph and optimally combat that part of popularity which is caused by popularity bias.
 This approach results in a more fair model.
 Importantly, we avoid treating all low-degree and poor-quality items as victims of popularity bias.
 Simply recommending these items without considering their actual quality would lower user satisfaction and worsen the user experience, as users may be presented with irrelevant or low-quality content.
 By balancing this, we ensure that recommendations are fair without compromising the quality and relevance of the items recommended to the user.